 Evelyn Wing-Yan Lam

-Evelyn is currently pursuing the Doctor of Musical Art in Piano Performance and Literature at the Eastman School of Music, where she studies with Natalya Antonova and serves as the studio assistant.
-She is also a recipient of the graduate teaching assistantship, teaching the undergraduate piano classes.
+Ms. Lam is currently pursuing the Doctor of Musical Arts in Piano Performance and Literature at the Eastman School of Music.

 LHS creative consultant and special assignment photographer Albertine Wang is a Princeton-educated Texas native with an academic background in Renaissance, Victorian, and Modern English literature and a professional background in marketing copywriting.
 Beginning with traditional studio art training, she later branched out to explore digital graphic design, photo-editing, and digital photography, focusing on portraits and promotional stills.